MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/sitelink-ad-extension.md

 Set this property to *TRUE* if you want the ad extensions to be shown in the search user's time zone, and otherwise set it to *FALSE*.

 **Add:** Optional.
 If you do not specify this field or leave it empty, the default value of *FALSE* will be set and the account time zone will be used.
 **Update:** Optional.
-If no value is set for the update, this setting is not changed.
-If you set this field to the *delete_value* string, the prior setting is removed.
-If you set this field to *delete_value*, then you are effectively resetting to the default value of *FALSE*.
+If you set this field to the *delete_value* string, then you are effectively resetting to the default value of *FALSE*.
+The [Ad Schedule](#adschedule), [End Date](#enddate), [Start Date](#startdate), and [Use Searcher Time Zone](#usesearchertimezone) fields depend on each other and are updated together.
+If you leave all of these fields empty during update, then none of them are updated.
+If you include values for any of these fields, then the prior values for all of these fields are removed or replaced.
+To remove all prior schedule settings, set each of these fields to *delete_value*.
 **Delete:** Read-only

 ## <a name="version"></a>Version